-D. Acuité Trading and Management Portal:
+D. Securities Trading Approval Portal (STAMP):

-In view to facilitate the process of seeking approvals for transactions and disclosures under this Policy paperless and seamless, Acuité has developed an in-house trading and management portal called Acuité Trading and Management Portal (hereinafter called the Portal), through which Access Persons / Employees are required to seek prior approval for trading in securities.
+With a view to facilitate the process of seeking approvals for transactions and making the disclosures under this Policy paperless and seamless, Acuité has developed an in-house trading and management portal called Securities Trading Approval Portal (hereinafter called the STAMP), through which Access Persons / Employees can comply with all the actions as required under the Policy.